Sim4n6/plasoWiki/Using-psort.md

 #### Time Slices

 The simplest filter is the time slice, where if you've discovered an interesting timestamp and would like to explore what occurred just prior and after that timestamp of interest.
-This can be achieved using the ``--slice DATE`` parameter, eg:
+This can be achieved using the ``--slice DATE`` parameter, for example:

 ```
 $ psort.py -q --slice "2004-09-20 16:13:02" test.plaso